BerendPronk/minor-bt/files/week-1/README.md

 ![No JavaScript](https://raw.githubusercontent.com/BerendPronk/minor/master/assets/bt/no-javascript_fixed.png)

-- The addition of a `<noscript>` tag should provide the handful of users that deliberately disabled JavaScript with some feedback about the apps usage of JavaScript.

 ## Colour
 - App uses a lot of different colours, with change in saturation.
 The only thing that would improve the overall experience, is to increase the contrast of the `Verzenden` button some more from it's container.
 (Example below of the Splashscreen's background does not alter per colour-blindness test, unfortunately).